 Morgan Stanley’s Prime Brokerage business, which has become a crucial component of the firm’s Institutional Equity Division, has had a simple strategy from inception: a steadfast adherence to—and a singular focus on—being the best possible partner to clients who want a partner.

-As we approach the 30th anniversary of its 1985 founding, Morgan Stanley’s Prime Brokerage business has become a crucial component of the firm’s Institutional Equity Division (IED).
+In over 30 years since its founding, Morgan Stanley’s Prime Brokerage business has become a crucial component of the firm’s Institutional Equity Division (IED).
 Prime Brokerage strategy has been simple from inception: a steadfast adherence to—and a singular focus on—being the best possible partner to clients who want a partner.

 "It’s a cliché that everyone in the financial services business says they want to be your partner.
 But the word 'partner' doesn’t mean 'we hope you do lots of business with us,' " says Alex Ehrlich, Global Co-Head of Prime Brokerage.
 "The principles of partnership have to be part of the fabric of our culture, because if you don’t have a partnership culture within Prime Brokerage and the broader IED business, it’s just not possible to behave as a great partner to your clients."